Most collegiate a cappella concerts aren't going to have a single handheld microphone for every singer.

 ...continued from previous post, wherein I trash aspiring sound engineers.
 It takes a lot of finesse to present a cappella music in the way we expect it to sound.
 I know that many collegiate a cappella groups rely on their college's sound reinforcement services to provide amplification for their events.
 Great!
 It's fantastic that this … Continue reading The Problem With Collegiate A Cappella Groups (Part 2)

 First off, what's even that great about being in an a cappella group anyway?
 Lots of things.
 I've worked closely with a couple and gotten to see some of that world first-hand.
-First off, it's a legitimate "cohority" (like a non-gendered fraternity or sorority).
-The cohort is truly committed to a set of goals.
-There … Continue reading The Problem With Collegiate A Cappella Groups (Part 1)
+First off, it's a "cohority" that is truly committed to a set of goals.
+There is group support.
+There is an identity (generally … Continue reading The Problem With Collegiate A Cappella Groups (Part 1)